AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 ==================================

 For Windows download file https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/download/v1.0.1/gsas2main-Latest-Windows-x86_64.exe and run it.
-After the installer is started
-You will have a choice for where to install the software (the default is usually OK, but something like ``c:\software`` might be better, if your computer security allows that.)
+After the installer is started, you will have a choice for where to install the software (the default is usually OK, but something like ``c:\software`` might be better, if your computer security allows that.)

-You do not need to have administrator access to your computer to install GSAS-II, but apparently the newest windows security makes it hard to install software that is not registered with Microsoft: I am told you have to first right click, go to Properties, and check the “Unblock” box.
+You do not need to have administrator access to your computer to install GSAS-II, and installing from an admin account is not recommended, but apparently the newest windows security makes it hard to install software that is not registered with Microsoft: I am told you have to first right click, go to Properties, and check the “Unblock” box.